hedge-dev/UnleashedRecomp/README.md

 > [!NOTE]
 > More storage space may be required if uncompressed game files are provided during installation.

-## How To Install
+## How to Install

 1) You must have access to the following:

     - Xbox 360 (modifications not necessary)
     - Sonic Unleashed for Xbox 360 (US or EU, **JP is not supported**)
         - Retail Disc or Digital Copy (can be purchased and downloaded from the [Xbox Store](https://www.xbox.com/en-US/games/store/sonic-unleashed/c098fgnmts8f)).
         - Title Update required.
         - All available DLC (Adventure Packs) are optional, but **highly recommended**. **The DLC includes high quality lighting for the entire game**.

 2) **Before proceeding with the installation**, make sure to follow the guide on how to acquire the game files from your Xbox 360.